Rico-febrian/elt-dwh-for-online-travel-agent-business/README.md

 Hi there!
 Welcome to my learning logs.

-**In this guide, I will share how I developed an ELT pipeline based on a designed dimensional model for an online travel agent (OTA) business , using a case study.**.
+**In this guide, I will share how I developed an ELT pipeline based on a designed dimensional model for an online travel agent (OTA) business, using a case study.**

 For the full story about the case study and how I designed the data warehouse, you can check out my article on Medium here: [full-story](https://medium.com/@ricofebrian731/learning-data-engineering-designing-a-data-warehouse-and-implementing-an-elt-with-dbt-and-luigi-404f357ef36c).